 Transportation Alternatives Program

-All application materials can be found on PennDOT’s Competitive Funding Site (link below), including the TAP Guidelines, Application, and Eligibility Form.
-The SEDA-COG Metropolitan Planning Organization (MPO) helps to administer the TAP process for the following eight counties: Clinton, Columbia, Juniata, Mifflin, Montour, Northumberland, Snyder, and Union.
+Pertinent TASA information can be found on PennDOT’s website (link below), including the TASA Guidelines, Application Instructions, Application System, and Webinar recordings.
+The SEDA-COG Metropolitan Planning Organization (MPO) helps to administer the TASA process for the following eight counties: Clinton, Columbia, Juniata, Mifflin, Montour, Northumberland, Snyder, and Union.

-Those interested in learning about future Transportation Alternatives Program funding rounds should visit PennDOT’s TAP website.
+Those interested in learning about future Transportation Alternatives Program funding rounds should visit PennDOT’s TASA website.